Jan 12, 2022

 What Is Residual Risk?

 The residual risk is defined as the leftover risk after the mitigating controls have been applied to minimize the inherent risk.
-It can be derived from the inherent risk using the following mathematical expression:
+It can be calculated using the following formula:

 Residual Risk = Inherent Risk – Impact of applied controls

 Residual risk is what remains after risk treatment has been carried out.
-According to the likelihood and impact of the risk, you may want to either treat, avoid, transfer, or accept it.
-For example, a company conducts regular awareness training for its employees to reduce the risk of falling victim to phishing attacks, but the residual risk remains.
-An employee might have missed the training, not paid attention, or could absentmindedly fall prey to such attacks.
+Depending on the likelihood and impact of this risk, an organization may choose to treat, avoid, transfer, or accept it.
+For example, even if a company conducts regular phishing awareness training for its employees, residual risk persists.
+An employee might miss the training, not pay attention, or inadvertently fall victim to an attack.

-The first step in the risk management process is to assess and identify all the existing (inherent) risks to your business.
-Next, categorize them based on their business impact and treat the ones that are unacceptable by applying controls.
-The leftover risk at the end of this process is what is known as the residual risk.
+The first step in the risk management process is to assess and identify all existing inherent risks to your business.
+Once identified, these risks should be categorized based on their impact on the business, and unacceptable risks should be treated by applying controls.
+The remaining risk after this process is the residual risk.

-ISO-27001 has made residual risk mitigation a vital part of the Risk Management process.
-For compliance, you must monitor the organization’s residual risks.
-It tells the security/audit team whether the devised treatment plan was sufficient or not.
-The best practice is to set a threshold for risk appetite, which defines the acceptable level of risk that an organization can take on without impacting the business.
-After setting the threshold, the objective is to keep the residual risk under this level.
+ISO-27001 mandates residual risk mitigation as a cri tical component of the risk management process.
+For compliance, organizations must monitor their residual risks, which help the security and audit teams determine whether the applied treatment plans are effective.
+The best practice is to set a threshold for risk appetite, which defines the acceptable level of risk that the organization can bear without affecting business operations.
+The goal is to keep the residual risk within this threshold.

 Risk Management Outcomes